What is Soul Retrieval? What is it to Reclaim our Innocence?

 This gathering is open to all.
 If you are new to the work it is helpful to attend dance/movement classes of some description before hand.

 How do we view innocence?
 What is it?

-It is possibly an ‘inner-sense’ of who we really are, beneath the scars of guilt, shame, turmoil, trauma etc. It is the innocent soul, the curious soul and remembering the innocence we were born with can be a route through many challenges.
+It is an ‘inner-sense’ of who we really are, beneath the scars of guilt, shame, turmoil, trauma etc. It is the innocent soul, the curious soul and the remembering of the innocence we were born with, which can be a route through many challenges.